 By 2015 Aardman had moved into full-length feature films; they had made three considerably successful films, but also two films that were less successful than had been hoped.
-Although they had dabbled in Computer-Animation, it was their stop-motion filmmaking that they had found their niche.
+Although they had dabbled in computer animation, it was in their stop-motion filmmaking that they had found their niche.
 Yet they were no longer the only major stop-motion animation studio; better-funded American rivals Laika had moved into the same field.
 They had released three critically acclaimed stop motion films by 20151 and would release two more films between 2015 and 20192, the second of which, Missing Link (2019), was made for the same budget as Aardman's three films made in the same period put together.

 The other difficulty that Aardman faced was that their previous films had been co-produced with major Hollywood studios, DreamWorks Animation and Sony Pictures Animation3.
 Yet following disappointing performances with their films Flushed Away (2006) and The Pirates!
 In an Adventure with Scientists!
 (2012) these partnerships had been dissolved.
 In the years between 2015 and 2019, none of their films would be co-produced by an American studio.
 The largest film markets in the world are China, which strictly limits the number of films imported each year, and the United States of America, a market that is dominated by the established film companies and distributors, making it very difficult for independent and overseas films not co-produced by one of the major studios to be widely shown there.